 Ἑτοιμάσατε: AAImpv 2p, ἑτοιμάζω, 1) to make ready, prepare

 ποιεῖτε: PAImpv 2p, ποιέω, 1) to make

 1. Isaiah 40:3 (LXX) reads: φωνὴ βοῶντος ἐν τῇ ἐρήμῳ ἑτοιμάσατε τὴν ὁδὸν κυρίου εὐθείας ποιεῖτε τὰς τρίβους τοῦ θεοῦ ἡμῶν, translated in the NRSV as “A voice cries out: ‘In the wilderness prepare the way of the Lord, make straight in the desert a highway for our God.’”
 The NRSV is not translating the LXX, but the Hebrew text, where “In the wilderness” is part of what is cried out and so the location of where one is to prepare the way.
-Mark’s Greek text follows the LXX, which makes “in the wilderness” part of a participial phrase of the voice’s location, since the participle ‘crying out’ is in the genitive case, as is ‘wilderness.’
+Mark’s Greek text follows the LXX, which makes “in the wilderness” part of a participial phrase of the voice’s location.

 3. The first imperative, “prepare” is aorist while the second, “make” is present.
 In the imperative voice, tenses do not indicate time as much as aspect.
 I point this out because I typically think the second part of this sentence says essentially the same thing as the first, but perhaps there is more to it than that.